Our Dining Room Makeover is finished, and we are floored by how well it turned out. We can’t wait to start entertaining in this beautiful room!

 - Build workbenches (in progress)

-- Build dog feeding station
+- Build dog feeding station (in progress)

 - Build floating shelves